This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Material

-Welcome to the fascinating world of diamond cutting!
-Just like you, we're enchanted by the way diamonds refract and scatter light, making them shine and sparkle in all sorts of colors.
-This play of light and color makes the diamond a valuable and remarkable piece of craftsmanship.
-Because the sparkle of gemstones largely depends on the quality of their cut.
+Welcome to the fascinating world of diamond cuts!
+Just like you, we are enchanted by the way diamonds break and scatter light, making them glow and sparkle in all kinds of colours.
+This interplay of light and colour makes a diamond a valuable and remarkable piece of craftsmanship.
+After all, the sparkle of gemstones depends largely on the quality of their cut.

-We would like to introduce you to the art of diamond cutting, give you important information about the variety and differences between the types of cut and thus support you in the selection and evaluation of a high-quality diamond piece of jewellery.
+We would like to introduce you to the art of diamond cutting, give you important information about the variety and differences between cut types, and support you in selecting and evaluating a high-quality diamond jewellery piece.

 What is the diamond cut?